Tsinghua University: 21st century

 Through its constituent colleges, graduate and professional schools, and other institutes, Tsinghua University offers more than 82 bachelor's degree programs, 80 master's degree programs and 90 PhD programs.

 In 2014, Tsinghua established Xinya College, a residential liberal arts college, as a pilot project to reform undergraduate education at the university.
 Modeled after universities in the United States and Europe, Xinya combines general and professional education in a liberal arts tradition, featuring a core curriculum of Chinese and Western literature and civilization studies and required courses in physical education and foreign languages.
 Furthermore, while most Tsinghua undergraduates must choose a specific major upon entrance, Xinya students declare their majors at the end of freshman year, enabling them to explore several different fields of study.

 In December 2014, Tsinghua University established the Advisory Committee of Undergraduate Curriculum (ACUC).
 It became the first student autonomous organization in mainland China for students to participate in the school's management.
 The Tsinghua University Academic Committee, which was formally established on 8 July 2015, has stipulated in the committee's charter that students should be consulted through the ACUC for resolutions involving undergraduate students.
 From then on, Tsinghua commenced a new round of academic reform lasting ever since, including establishing GPA grading system, adding the writing classes, critical thinking classes, second foreign languages classes into curriculum, requiring undergrads to be able to swim before graduation, cooperating with the Peking University on class cross-registration to supplement each other's general education curriculum, reducing fees on class withdraw, transcripts and certificates, and adjusting the graduate school co-terminal admission policies.

 In 2016, Schwarzman Scholars was established with almost US$400 million endowment by Steven Schwarzman, the chairman and CEO of the Blackstone Group and other multinational corporations and global leaders.
 Schwarzman Scholars annually selects 100–200 scholars across the world to enroll in a one-year fully-funded master's degree leadership program designed to cultivate the next generation of global leaders.
 40% students are selected from the United States, 20% students are selected from China, 40% are selected from rest of the world.
 These scholars reside on the university campus at Schwarzman College, a residential college built specifically for the program.
+The college was designed by Robert A. M. Stern and is inspired by traditional British colleges and courtyard houses of China.
+It was among the first academic building in China to receive a LEED gold certification.
+The building houses students on the third, fourth, and fifth floors, and includes facilities in the basement floors.

 In 2016, Tsinghua's expenditures were RMB 13.7 billion (US$3.57 billion at purchasing power parity), the largest budget of any university in China.
 According to a 2018 Financial Times report, Tsinghua University has been linked to cyber-espionage.

 In 2024, Tsinghua announced that its office of the university president had merged into the university's Chinese Communist Party committee, which would directly administer the university henceforth.